Home » Recipe Index » Air Fryer Recipes

 Baked Potatoes, salt, and oil in front of a Ninja Foodi

-How To Make Baked Potatoes in the Ninja Foodi
+How to Cook a Baked Potato in the Ninja Foodi

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP THREE: Rub the outside of each potato with olive oil.
-Once well-coated, rub with sea salt.
+STEP TWO: Rub the skin of each potato with olive oil, then rub liberally with sea salt.

-STEP FOUR: Place the potatoes in the Ninja Foodi’s air fryer basket.
+STEP THREE: Place your baking potatoes in the Ninja Foodi’s air fryer basket.

 Baked Potatoes in the Ninja Foodi basket